-People with mpox are not infectious until symptoms begin.
-They are infectious for the duration of the illness, which is typically 2-4 weeks, and should avoid contact with other people and animals until all the scabs have fallen off and a fresh layer of intact skin has formed.
-Asymptomatic infections have been detected and the public health significance is under investigation.
+People are infectious for the duration of the illness, which is typically 2-4 weeks, and should avoid contact with other people and animals until all the scabs have fallen off and a fresh layer of intact skin has formed.
 At this time, it is not known if mpox can spread through semen or vaginal fluids, but viral DNA has been detected in semen.